 The data centers of Relokia are compliant with ISO/IEC 27001:2013 since the hosting provider, AWS.

-Relokia uses 2Checkout and PayPro to accept payments.
-Both providers are certified PCI Level 1 Service Providers, the most stringent level of certification available in the payments industry.
-You can verify this by checking 2checkout’s fraud protection policy and PayPro’s compliance page.
+Relokia uses PayPro Global to accept payments.
+PayPro Global is a certified PCI Level 1 Service Provider, the most stringent level of certification available in the payment industry.
+You can verify this by checking PayPro’s compliance page.

-Relokia does not collect, store or process your payment data.
-As mentioned above, all payments are made via 2Checkout and PayPro.
+Relokia does not collect, store, or process your payment data.

 How to report a security vulnerability?

-If you believe you’ve found a security vulnerability, please contact us at contact [at] relokia [dot] com.
+If you believe you’ve found a security vulnerability, don't hesitate to get in touch with us at contact [at] relokia [dot] com.
 Also, include the following information to help investigate the case:

 - Description of the location and potential impact of the vulnerability;